SlimeVR/SlimeVR-Tracker-ESP/CONTRIBUTING.md

 Instead, we will want to do the following:
 1. Check that the dependency has a permissive license
 1. (Optional) Fork the dependency if it needs any modification
-1. Add the dependency via platformio
+1. Add the dependency via PlatformIO

 ### Check the license